-Turning to the prophecies of Revelation, we find ourselves living in the time of the Laodicean church, in the period of the sixth seal that extends to the second advent, and under the sounding of the seventh trumpet that heralds the eternal kingdom of "our Lord, and of His Christ."
+Turning to the prophecies of Revelation, we find ourselves living in the time of the Laodicean church, in the period of the sixth seal, which extends to the second advent, and under the sounding of the seventh trumpet, which heralds the eternal kingdom of "our Lord and His Christ."

-More than one hundred and thirty-one million people are happy to be citizens of the United States.
+More than 131,000,000 people are happy to be citizens of the United States.
 Here was "a continent left vacant from of old by God Himself" to become "the land of the free and the home of the brave."
-But this lamb-like country, the cradle of the advent message and the last nation noticed in prophecy, is already repudiating many of its priceless principles of Protestantism; and erelong it is to speak with the voice of the dragon.
+But this lamblike country, the cradle of the advent message and the last nation noticed in prophecy, is already repudiating many of its priceless principles of Protestantism; and erelong it is to speak with the voice of the dragon.
 Are we ready for the crucial hour before us?